samfelt/quick-https/README.md

 will be generated and stored in the `https/certs/` directory.
 This certificate will be be used every time the server is started after that.

-If you ever want to regenerate certificate, start the server with a the `--generate` switch.
-This will automatically generate a new certificate and replace the oold one in `https/certs/`.
+If you ever want to regenerate certificate, start the server with the `--generate` switch.
+This will automatically generate a new certificate and replace the old one in `https/certs/`.